SoftwareAG/c8y-docs/content/concepts/realtime-bundle/realtime-processing-in-cumulocity.md

 For further information on using Apama's Event Processing Language in Cumulocity IoT refer to [Using Apama Event Processing Language](/concepts/realtime#using-epl) below and to the [Streaming analytics guide](/apama/introduction).

 >**Important:** Support for streaming analytics using CEL (Esper) is deprecated.
-All new Cumulocity IoT subscriptions use the Apama CEP engine.
-Software AG will terminate support for using CEL (Esper) in Cumulocity IoT on 31 Dec 2020 following its deprecation in 2018.
+All new Cumulocity subscriptions use the Apama CEP engine.
+Software AG will terminate support for using CEL (Esper) in Cumulocity on 31 Dec 2020 following its deprecation in 2018.
 >
 >For documentation on using the deprecated CEL functionality based on Esper, refer to the [CEL analytics guide](/event-language/introduction).
 >
->For details on migration, see [Migrating from CEL (Esper) to Apama](/apama/overview-analytics/#migrate-from-esper) in the Streaming Analytics guide.
+>For details on migration, see [Migrating from CEL (Esper) to Apama](/apama/overview-analytics/#migrate-from-esper) in the Streaming analytics guide.